 Ernest Shipman’s 1919 production of Back To God’s Country (his wife Nell wrote the screenplay based on a James Oliver Curwood short story and starred as the heroine, including a scene where she swam naked in a waterfall-fed northern river ) eclipsed all other made-in-Canada productions in box-office ticket numbers and popularity, before or since, becoming our biggest motion picture success of all time — and that’s well-nigh a hundred years ago!

 By the mid 1920’s, the Hollywood Movie Moguls had begun their ruthless destruction of competing independent movie makers and theatre owners throughout North America.
 The U.S. government — spurred on by what Ernest Shipman called “New York financial interests” — imposed a “special tariff on the importation of Canadian films” into the States.

-The Ottawa governments of Arthur Meighen and then William Lyon Mackenzie King, supported by the Progressive Party, refused to respond to Ernest Shipman’s impassioned public plea for a “retaliatory tariff” against Hollywood films.
+The federal Liberal government of William Lyon Mackenzie King, supported by the Progressive Party, refused to respond to Ernest Shipman’s impassioned public plea for a “retaliatory tariff” against the importation of Hollywood films.

 Thus the pertinacious extermination of Canada’s vibrant nationalistic film industry was a done deal.
 The new Canadian Spirit that had been born during the fiery 1911 election — and in Flanders Fields and the bloody battles of Passchendaele and Vimy Ridge — was crushed by a closer enemy.
 Ernest Shipman was among the first of our cultural casualties.
 No major Canadian motion picture producers survived.